hschain/hschain_js/README.md

 const ecpairPriv = hschain.getECPairPriv(mnemonic);
 ```

-Transfer ATOM to designated address.
+Transfer HST to designated address.
 * Make sure to input proper type, account number, and sequence of the cosmos account to generate StdSignMsg.
 You can get those account information on blockchain
 * Above 0.5.0 version, Hschainjs follows the exact same json format as Cosmos SDK defines.
 ```js